171ntw/SyDiscord/README.md

-# yDiscord Plugin
+# SyDiscord Plugin

-**yDiscord** is a lightweight Minecraft plugin developed in Kotlin for Spigot 1.8.8.
+**SyDiscord** is a lightweight Minecraft plugin developed in Kotlin for Spigot 1.8.8.
 It provides a simple `/discord` command that sends a clickable Discord invite link to players.

 ---